 The advanced settings are available through configuration files on both the host and the client, and allows for some settings not shown via the application itself.
 Before changing these though, try the more basic settings provided in the application.
 If you have trouble with lag or latency, troubleshoot what's causing it before tweaking anything.

 You can access the configuration file going into Parsec's settings, scrolling to the bottom and clicking "edit the configuration file directly".
+These are available on all platforms, except Android.

 Alternatively, you can find config.txt somewhere on your system's files: